This post contains affiliate links. Please see our disclosure policy.

 • Handheld Pecan Pie – These bars taste just like traditional pecan pie, but in bar form!
 A crunchy pecan layer is baked over a cinnamon shortbread layer.
 If you’re a fan of pecan pie, you’ll flip for these!

-• Easy Recipe – Pecan Pie lovers rejoice – this dessert recipe is easier than a pecan pie, because there’s no pie crust!
-No need to get out a pastry cutter or fuss with pie dough.
-Perfect for anyone baking for Thanksgiving dinner or Friendsgiving for the first time.
+• Easy Recipe – Pecan Pie lovers rejoice – this dessert recipe is easier than a pecan pie, because there’s no pie crust to fuss with!

 • Thanksgiving Favorite – All the flavor of classic pecan pie is captured in these pecan bars, but these are even better thanks to the flavor from real maple syrup.